The North Face Vault vs Jester Comparison and Review

 Nylon makes for a very durable backpack, which is what is needed whether you are using your tactical pack as for hiking or as a bug out bag.
 Knowing that your pack can take a lot of abuse and can withstand lots of scraps when walking through thick brush or when thrown about in sand means that you can rely on it to protect you valuable survival gear.

-A tactical backpack is something that you need to be able to rely on to no matter what the terrain or environment.
+A survival backpack is something that you need to be able to rely on to no matter what the terrain or environment.
 Being able to transport you gear in a comfortable and safe manner is crucial in any survival situation.

 The right pack should complement you gear and not be a pain point.
 It should be a helping hand that you barely even notice.